 - Your suitcase could be packed in five minutes

 - At home in the bathroom, you set hands under the tap and wait for the water to start running

-- Your bucket list is full mostly by destinations
+- Your bucket list is full mostly of destinations

 - It’s hard to fall asleep with no airplane engine noise